 1 tbsp baking powder (15 mL)

 4 eggs, separated

 1/2 tsp cream of tartar (2 mL)

 Preheat oven to 350°F (180°C).
 Grease the bottoms only of 2, 8-inch nonstick cake pans really well and dust with a small sprinkling of bake mix.
 Set aside.
-In large bowl, combine Gluten-Free Bake Mix, page___, baking powder, baking soda and salt.
+In large bowl, combine Gluten-Free Bake Mix, baking powder, baking soda and salt.
 In food processor, process butter and egg yolks.
-Add Liquid Sucralose, OR SPLENDA® Granular and erythritol.
+Add liquid sweetener and erythritol.
 Add buttermilk and vanilla extract; process well.

 In food processor with whipping assembly or in small, chilled bowl using electric mixer, process egg whites until frothy.
 Add cream of tartar and continue whipping until egg whites are stiff.